 I’ve also moved them in my home and I noticed they’re quite heavy – usually you would prefer to have your sofa lean on the heavier side than light, because most of the time it means it is made of more solid materials, and will be stronger.

 Easy to change or upgrade

 A lot of IKEA sofas are really practical in terms of cleaning and maintaining.
-A lot of their sofa lines are either with slipcovers, or with removable covers that are attached to the sofa base by velcro, so that you can remove them easily and wash it whenever needed.
+Many sofas from Ikea are either with slipcovers, or with removable covers that are attached to the sofa base by velcro, so that you can remove them easily and wash it whenever needed.

 How to make your IKEA sofa look more expensive

-Now, let’s dive right in on five tips to make your Ikea sofa look nicer, that it can elevate your entire space!
+Now, let’s dive right in on my 5 hacks to make your Ikea sofa look nicer, that it can elevate your entire space!

 Actually, This is my go-to trick for all the rooms with an IKEA sofa, such as my living room and my home office.

 For my living room, I used Farlov sofa in white to go with my white walls.

 But you can see the wall color is slightly darker and warmer which creates just enough contrast but also makes the space look cohesive.

 For my home office, I decided on the paint color first, which is a light gray color with a green undertone.